PlayStation 4 players can play alpha multiplayer for Call of Duty: Black Ops — Cold War starting September 18

-Activision showed off the first campaign gameplay for Call of Duty: Black Ops — Cold War, and it said PlayStation 4 gamers will be able to play an open alpha test of the game’s multiplayer from September 18 to September 20.
+During the Sony PlayStation 5 Showcase today, Activision showed off the first campaign gameplay for Call of Duty: Black Ops — Cold War, and it said PlayStation 4 gamers will be able to play an open alpha test of the game’s multiplayer from September 18 to September 20.

-The company showed it during the Sony PlayStation 5 Showcase today.
 The game debuts on November 13 on the PC, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X.

 The first scene that Raven Software’s Dan Vondrak showed takes place in Turkey, on an airfield in a place called Trabzon.
 Your job is to take out a high-value target on a mission starting in stealth mode.